qTip2/qTip2/docs/events.md

 * [Hide options](./hide.md)

 ### Notse
-* This is distinct from the [hide event](#hide) since it is fired before the hide animation is complete, not after.
+* This is distinct from the [hide event](#hide) since it is fired *after* the hide animation is complete, not before.
-* Because of the above, the (event.preventDefault();)(#preventDefault) call will do nothing within this event, since it is already shown when this event is triggered.
+* Because of the above, the [event.preventDefault()](#preventDefault) call will do nothing within this event, since it is already shown when this event is triggered.

 <a name="move"></a>